github/site-policy/Policies/github-terms-of-service.md

  <TR>
    <TD VALIGN="TOP">

-   &dagger; You are uploading Content you did not create or own.
+   &dagger; You are uploading Content you did not create or don't own.

    </TD>
    <TD VALIGN="TOP">